node2own/node2own/peer-to-peer/README.md

 Neither of these techniques works in every situation though (except Relay Server, but that is a solution that re-introduces the problem we wanted to solve in the first place)

+I am currently looking into [libp2p](https://github.com/libp2p/libp2p) to see whether it can be used as a basis for the type of node I have in mind.

+I am also looking into [tailscale](https://tailscale.com/) to see whether it can be used to create a cluster using the home-servers of myself and a few friends.
+The cluster would be connected with peer-to-peer links and also accept peer-to-peer connection requests.

 ----

 ### 1